zzuegg/sport-jolt/README.md

 + using Bash or Fish or PowerShell or Zsh: `./gradlew install`
 + using Windows Command Prompt: `.\gradlew install`

+### Demos

+Two demonstration applications (in Java) are included:

++ Pachinko (2-D simulation of a simple Pachinko machine)
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:Pachinko`
+  + using Windows Command Prompt: `.\gradlew :java-apps:Pachinko`
+  + Press Pause or "." to pause the physics.
+  + Press 4/5/6/7/8/9 to restart the simulation with a different pin layout.

++ ThousandCubes
+  (drop 1000 cubes onto a horizontal surface and shoot balls at them)
+  + using Bash or Fish or PowerShell or Zsh:
+    `./gradlew -Passertions=false -Pbtf=ReleaseSp :java-apps:ThousandCubes`
+  + using Windows Command Prompt:
+    `.\gradlew -Passertions=false -Pbtf=ReleaseSp :java-apps:ThousandCubes`
+  + Press E to shoot.
+  + Press Pause or "." to pause the physics.
+  + Press W/A/S/D/Q/Z to move the camera.

 ### Cleanup

 You can restore the project to a pristine state: